Jury begins deliberations in trial of former Spokane Police officer charged with rape

 The 41-year-old woman has mental health issues, which Fry argued made her more vulnerable to the assault.

-Defense attorney, Wayne Fricke, argued that those mental health issues, including diagnosed schizoaffective disorder bipolar type, bring her credibility into question.
+Defense attorney, Wayne Fricke, argued that those mental health issues, including diagnosed bipolar schizoaffective disorder , bring her credibility into question.
 A feature of the disorder is delusions and hallucinations, which Fricke argued, led her to believe she was assaulted.

+Nash testified that he never saw the woman in person beyond responding to her initial call about the assault by her neighbor.

 While the 22-year-old showed Nash bruises on her hip, he pulled down her pants and underwear and put his fingers inside her, the woman testified.